 After law school, Brian’s curiosity led him to seek clerkship opportunities at the New York Court of Appeals and the Appellate Division, Third Judicial Department.
 His desire for further challenge led him to seek a job in litigation at Tabner, Ryan & Keniry, LLP.
 Since March 2010, Brian has worked with us.

 Brian also has an extensive appellate practice, drawing on his appellate experience.
+He served as the Appellate Defender for Saratoga County for the 2016 and 2017 terms.

 Aside from the law, Brian’s interests include studying foreign language.
 He is a graduate of Cornell’s FALCON program and Stanford’s Inter-University Center for Japanese Language Studies.
 He has also lived abroad.